bocoup/web-platform-contribution-guide/src/governance.rst

 Node.js is a de facto standard with a more ad hoc process for adding features than other technologies.
 OpenJS is not a standards body, but it does have a governance model for adding features to Node.js.
 Additionally, the OpenJS Foundation sends delegates from its projects to represent web developers at the W3C and Ecma International.
-The Node TSC (technical Steering Committee) [8]_ operates within the OpenJS foundation and oversees additions and changes to the node global is a set of built in APIs on top of the JavaScript programming language which adds useful functionality that developers use to make software.
+The `Node TSC <https://github.com/nodejs/TSC>`__ (technical Steering Committee) operates within the OpenJS foundation and oversees additions and changes to the node global is a set of built in APIs on top of the JavaScript programming language which adds useful functionality that developers use to make software.
 The node global is similar to the ``window`` object in browsers, but geared toward server side software, and build tools for web developers.
 Many web developers use node to manage their projects’ build processes.
 Node share several APIs with web browsers, like URL, Fetch, Text Decoding, etc.